 There are various tools available for this purpose, including the spaghetti chart.
 It consists in drawing up a representation of physical flows in order to identify more easily the movements that can be shortened.

-Digital solutions also make it possible to simulate these flows before and after making improvements in order to measure their effectiveness.
+Digital solutions as part of smart manufacturing also make it possible to simulate these flows before and after making improvements in order to measure their effectiveness.

 8. Not making the most of skills